 Emergency contraception: This isn’t considered a typical method of birth control.
 It’s used in cases where no birth control was used during sexual intercourse.
 It also is used in cases when a woman knows that birth control has failed (such as when a condom breaks).
 It is available in the form of a pill (taken up to 5 days after unprotected sex).
 These are up to 87% effective in preventing pregnancy.
 A copper T IUD is another form of emergency contraception.
 This must be inserted by a doctor within 5 days of unprotected sex.
 This is 99% effective.

 When choosing a birth control method you should consider your age and overall health.
 You also should consider the risks and possible non-contraceptive benefits of the method, medicine, or device.
 Estrogen-containing contraceptives, for example, can increase your risk of blood clots.
 Some hormonal methods can help with painful periods or heavy menstrual bleeding.
 You should consider how well your choice works for your needs.
 That includes thinking about whether or when you might want to start a family in the future.

-Finally, your choice should consider how frequently you have to manage your birth control.
+Finally, consider how often you will have to manage your birth control.
 For example, birth control pills must be taken daily.
-If you aren’t able to take a pill at the same time each day, you may want to consider another form.
+If you can’t take a pill at the same time each day, you may want to consider another form.
 Some options (such as hormonal injections and vaginal rings) will last for up to a few months.
 Spermicides must be applied at least 1 hour prior to having sex.
-If you aren’t able to plan ahead or wait, that method would likely not be good for you.
+If you can’t plan ahead or wait, that method would likely not be good for you.
 Some vaginal rings can be left in for a few months.
-Barrier methods, such as diaphragms and cervical caps, have to be removed after 6 to 8 hours.
+Barrier methods, such as diaphragms and cervical caps, must be removed after 6 to 8 hours.
 Condoms are immediately removed.
 However, intrauterine devices can stay in place for 3 to 10 years before having to be changed.